 Below is an image of the outside of a normal, healthy human heart diagram.

 The heart is the muscle into the lower half of the image of human heart diagram.
 The heart has four chambers and the right left atria are shown in purple color into heart diagram.
 The left and right ventricles are shown in red color into heart diagram.
 Some of the mail blood vessel like arteries and veins, which normally make up our blood circulatory system and those, are directly connected to the heart.

 On the other hand the ventricle on the right side of our heart pumps blood from our heart to lungs.
 When our breathe air in, then oxygen passes from our lung through our blood vessel and our blood.
 Carbon dioxide and waste product are passes from our blood through the blood vessel into our lung and are eliminated from our body when we breathe out in human heart diagram.

 The left atrium normally receives oxygen rich blood from our lungs.
 The pumping action of our left ventricle sends this oxygenates or oxygen rich blood through the aorta to the rest of our body.

-The right side of heart in heart diagram
+The right side of heart in human heart diagram

 The superior and inferior vena cava is in blue color in heart diagram to the left of the heart muscle as you seem at the heart picture.
 These veins are major and largest veins in our body.
 After our body’s tissue and organs have use the oxygen in our blood, and then the vena cava carry the oxygen poor blood back into the right atrium of our heart in human heart diagram.

 The superior vena cava are carries oxygen poor blood from the upper parts of our body, including arms, chest, neck and head.
 The inferior vena cava are carries oxygen poor blood from the lower parts of our body.
 The oxygen poor blood from vena cava flows into our hearts right atrium and on to the right ventricle.
 Then from the right ventricle, then blood is normally pumped through the pulmonary arteries to our lung.